dakujem/latter/readme.md

 $view->pipeline('base-layout')->render($response, 'about.latte');
 ```

-This kind of rendering could be compared to tagging or decorating a template before rendering.
+This kind of rendering could be compared to tagging or decorating templates before rendering.

 Alternatively, it is also possible to define the pipeline as a part of the rendering routine:
 ```php